-The Tool-ID for a particular tool is assigned using (5) push-button switches with options (0-9).
+The DB10T and DB13T are configured differently for Tool-ID but the setting of the Tool-ID is the same.
+The Tool-ID for a particular tool is established from the setup of (5) pushbutton switches.
+The Tool module is available with switches configured to provide 5 independent (0-9) readings.
 To set the Tool-ID refer to Section 3.7-Setting the Tool-ID and DIP Switches.